pallets-eco/flask-sqlalchemy/docs/contexts.rst

 So how does :class:`SQLAlchemy` come to know about your application?
 You will have to setup an application context.
-If you are working inside a Flask view function, that automatically happens.
-However if you are working inside the interactive shell, you will have to do that yourself (see `Creating an Application Context
+If you are working inside a Flask view function or a CLI command, that automatically happens.
+However, if you are working inside the interactive shell, you will have to do that yourself (see `Creating an Application Context
 <http://flask.pocoo.org/docs/appcontext/#creating-an-application-context>`_).

+If you try to perform database operations outside an application context, you will see the following error:

+    No application found.
+Either work inside a view function or push an application context.

 In a nutshell, do something like this: